matn7/CS-Notes/src/main/java/spring/SPRING-REST.md

 **Level 2: HTTP Verbs**

-- HTTP Verbs are used with URIs for described actions.
+- HTTP Verbs used with URIs for described actions.
-    - GET /products/1234
+    - GET `/products/1234`
-    - PUT /products/1234
+    - PUT `/products/1234`
-    - DELETE /products/1234
+    - DELETE `/products/1234`
 - Most common in practical use.
 - Introduces Verbs to implement actions.